abinjohn123/calendar-weekview/README.md

 ## Features

-1. Toggle between weeks
+1. Toggle between weeks and skip to current week
-2. Animations for week toggles
+2. Animations for week toggles + Fully responsive
 3. Popup card for the events on click
-4. Fully responsive
-5. Events that are spread across two days are split at the 12:00 a.m. mark
+4. Events that are spread across two days are split at the 12:00 a.m. mark
-6. Event cards are offset based on the minute values of the start and end dates
+5. Start and end of the Event cards are accurate to the minute